mobb-dev/sonarqube-report-downloader/README.md

 For example: `sonar_report.json`

-Example command to download a report tied to a branch:
+## Sample command to download a report tied to a branch:
 ```
 SONARQUBE_HOST_URL=https://sonarcloud.io \
 SONARQUBE_TOKEN=XXX \